CEO Of U.S. Gun-Maker Faces Jail In Germany

 The slogan "Born in Europe, Perfected in America" is prominent on the company's website.

 But as Sig Sauer continues its rise in New Hampshire, the German sister entity faces challenges.
 After the investigation into its role in the Colombia deal made news, all Sig Sauer exports from Germany were temporarily halted.
-In 2015, the company laid off 73 employees, according to media reports, leaving under 100 employees left in Eckernförde.
+In 2015, the company laid off 73 employees, according to media reports, leaving fewer than 100 employees in Eckernforde.
 At its peak, the company reportedly employed more than 500 people.